-The default implementation for authentication is a JavaTM Authentication and Authorization Service (JAAS) authentication method.
+The default implementation for authentication is a Java[TM] Authentication and Authorization Service (JAAS) authentication method.
 If the JAAS authentication method does not suit, you can change to another authentication method, such as Single sign-on (SSO).
 Ensure that you set any related environmental variables where needed.
-For more information, see "Authentication in Universal Access" on page 131.
+For more information, see "Universal Access authentication" on page 138.